How to Become a Licensed Massage Therapist in California

 Step Three: Certification

-Fremont College offers an accelerated 9-month massage therapist program.
+Fremont University offers an accelerated 9-month massage therapist program.
 Apply today and be on your way to a rewarding career as a massage therapist.